Artificial intelligence (AI) in Real Estate: 5 Use Cases

 4. Personalized Customer Experience

-There’s a reason behind naming artificial intelligence as it is; It's intelligent enough to cater to your preferences.
+There’s a reason behind naming artificial intelligence as it is; It's intelligent enough to cater to your preferences for artificial intelligence in real estate management.
 Although the property search engines filter the properties based on your inputted parameters, they’re never quite effective enough.
 AI gives an edge over the traditional home searching process by giving a more personalized customer experience.
 One of the top real estate brokerages, Redfin has leveraged AI in their business to boost ROI.

 “When Redfin recommends a home, customers are four times as likely to click on that house as they are on a home that fits the criteria of their own saved search” CEO Redfin.

 You might be wondering how AI integration in real estate is providing such tailored results to the customers?
-Well, AI-powered solutions keep a track of the customer’s real-time online searches, previous purchases, property views, color preferences, and other filtered searches.
+AI-powered solutions keep a track of the customer’s real-time online searches, previous purchases, property views, color preferences, and other filtered searches giving a huge advantage to those companies that use AI in the real estate business.

 5. AI-powered powered property management